 While the practicum student may obtain practicum training with an agency or organization, which provides other types of services (medical care, case management, legal services, etc.), the practicum should be explicitly organized around providing psychological services.
 Other types of services which are not primarily psychological in nature (i.e., nursing, medical practice, home health care) are not appropriate elements of practicum training in clinical psychology.
-Only hours of service providing psychological services as defined above under the supervision of a licensed clinical psychologist may count as practicum hours.
-In other words, only work done under the supervision of the site supervisor counts towards practicum hours.
-The primary supervisor shall determine what student activities are to be included among approved practicum hours.
+Only hours of service providing psychological services as defined above, under the supervision of a licensed mental health clinician, may count as practicum hours (as determined by Primary Supervisor).

-Any practicum placement not currently approved by Pacifica must be approved by the DCT by means of a Site Proposal Form.
-This form should be submitted to the Clinical Training Coordinator prior to interviewing at a site, to ensure that the practicum placement will be approved.
+Any practicum placement not currently approved by Pacifica must be approved by the DCT by means of a Site Proposal Form (available on Tevera).
+This form should be submitted to the DCT prior to interviewing at a site, to ensure that the practicum placement will be approved.
 Approval is contingent on the practicum placement meeting program requirements, especially with regard to clinical supervision and to the appropriateness of the training for the student's background and level in the Clinical Psychology program, at which point this site may be considered as a dedicated or captive site for our student(s), depending on mutual agreement between the site and Pacifica.
-It is crucial for students to be familiar with the guidelines for clinical training in their state.
-For instance, some states count practicum hours toward the overall hours for licensure.